PaoloJr/ConcordiaCS/COMP5201/README.md

 `-nostdlib`, when not using C libraries \
 _build shared library_ \
 `gcc -m32 -shared -o lib<libName>.so libName.o` \
-_main program dynamically linked to shared library_ \
+_main program dynamic-linking to shared library_ \
 `gcc -m32 <objectFile> -o <ELF> -L<pathToLib> -l<libName> -ldl -Wl,-rpath<absPathToLib>` \
 `-ldl`, to link with `dl` (dynamic-linker) library
 - may need to `export LD_LIBRARY_PATH=.:$$LD_LIBRARY_PATH`, to use the current directory for `ld` to link to shared-library